cbcrg/nf-phdcourse20/README.md

 #### Exercise 2.1

-Enable the Docker execution by default adding the above setting in the `nextflow.config` file.
+Enable the Singularity execution by default adding the above setting in the `nextflow.config` file.

 #### Exercise 2.2